Search

 Accessibility

-CPH has a special assistance service for passengers with reduced mobility which can be requested when you arrive at the airport (or in advance with your airline).
-As mentioned, due to its compact size, the airport is a relatively easy one to navigate.
-There are also plenty of elevators, ramps, and escalators.
-Accessible restrooms are available throughout the post-security area and would have adequate space for wheelchair access.
+CPH offers a special assistance service for travelers with reduced mobility, which you can book in advance with your airline.
+Thanks to its compact size, the airport is relatively easy to navigate.
+You’ll find plenty of elevators, ramps and accessible restrooms throughout the terminals.

 VAT refunds